 Amalfi Coast and Capri excursion

-If time and budget allow, and you want to squeeze even more sights into your shore excursion, we can highly recommend a private boat tour from Naples port along the Amalfi coast visiting the towns of Amalfi and the stunning Positano, then over to Capri Island.
-A fantastic way to see this beautiful coastline.
-Viator offer a great trip.
+Suppose time and budget allow, and you want to squeeze even more sights into your shore excursion.
+In that case, we highly recommend a private boat tour from Naples port along the Amalfi coast, visiting Amalfi and the stunning Positano, then over to Capri Island.
+It’s a fantastic way to see this beautiful coastline.
+Viator offers a great trip.

 Instead of Capri, a history enthusiast will love visiting the ancient ruins of Pompei, buried by the 79 A.D. eruption of Mount Vesuvius.
-We chose to walk around the ruins ourselves with a guide book.
-However, in retrospect I wish we would have joined a guided tour, to hear the stories behind the ruins and we were exploring.
+We recommend you join a guided tour to hear the stories behind the ruins.
+You pay a small fee to join a tour once inside the entrance.

 Cruise Day 7: Day At Sea

-Cruise Day 8: Return to Port of Barcelona and disembark your cruise
+Cruise Day 8: Return to the Port of Barcelona and disembark your cruise

 Disembark at Port of Barcelona.
 Head back into the city to extend your stay if you have booked extra hotel nights.
 Or transfer back to Barcelona airport with Royal Caribbean’s transfer bus for your flight home.

-Book your transfer in advance at the same time you book your cruise, because places on board the airport buses can become fully booked.
-Remember if you have a morning flight booked to take your home, ask the cruise line for an early check out from the ship.
+Book your transfer in advance with the cruise line, as places on the bus can fill up quickly.
+Remember, if you have a morning flight booked to take you home, ask the cruise line for an early checkout from the ship.